OpenIndiana/oi-docs/docs/dev/distribution-constructor.md

 Distribution constructor allows you to build OpenIndiana installation images (iso and usb).

 Creating images is straight forward.
-To create image, install distribution-constructor, then create distribution constructor mainfest based on existing one.
+To create an image install the distribution-constructor.
+Then create a distribution constructor manifest based on an existing one.

 ```bash